 A bond rating shows the creditworthiness of the bond.
 Bond ratings are displayed in letters from AAA to D, with AAA being the highest rating.

-Moody Investors Service, Fitch Ratings, and Standard & Poor’s each rate bonds and have their own rating model.
-A bond’s grade determines the company’s financial strength and the likelihood that they will repay it.
+Moody Investors Service, Fitch Ratings, and Standard & Poor’s rate bonds and have their own rating model.
+A bond’s grade determines the company’s financial strength and the likelihood that it will repay it.

 Common Risks Investing in Bonds

 - Credit Risks: You take a risk that the issuer won’t make good on its bond and will default.
 This means you don’t get your money back or earn interest.